CheeseCake87/flask-imp/README.md

     return main
 ```

+## Setting up to work with models using SQLAlchemy

 `NOTE:` The only accepted types of databases are: mysql / postgresql / sqlite / oracle

 Flask-BigApp will also handle any binds.
 Any database settings added after the database.main section, will be added as a bind.